Setting up an index

-The indexes are at the heart of the FotoWare system.
-By first setting up an index with a single or several document folders attached to it, it will be possible to configure FotoWeb and/or FotoStation clients to connect to the system and start working with the files.
-Follow the topics below in the order they are listed to successfully set up your first index.
+Indexes are at the heart of the FotoWare system.
+By first setting up an index with one or more document folders attached to it, you can configure FotoWeb and/or FotoStation clients to connect to the system and start working with the files.
+Follow the instructions below to successfully set up your first index.

 Creating an index